flarum/docs/user/installation/ubuntu-server.md

-# Installation on Ubuntu Server 18.04
+# Flarum Installation Guide for Ubuntu Server 16.04

 ::: warning
 This guide has not been tested for beta 8.
 Please report any errors you find.